-As more and more forests and wildernesses were brought under cultivation the hunt moved to open fields.
+As increasing areas of forests and wilderness were brought under cultivation the hunt moved to open fields.
 The invention of firearms and later of shot cartridges was a significant development.
-The space, greater range and better chances of hitting a running or flying quarry meant a considerable increase in the demand from hunters for pointers.
+The space, greater range and better chances of hitting running or flying quarry meant a considerable increase in the demand from hunters for pointers.

 In the first half of the 19th century there was no question of any scientific knowledge concerning breeding.
 The increasing demand for a better nose and greater speed and endurance than the coarse and slower type of fowling dog normally to be found among hunters initiated many experiments and several breeds of dog appeared.

 Not every experiment had positive results and enthusiasts in Germany in particular set about correcting this.
 Up to this time breeding had been haphazard and they proceeded to set about it with typical Teutonic thoroughness.